lucaspcram/BugWorld/README.md

 Screenshots to come!

 ## Building
 Tested with GCC 4.8.4 as well as Clang 3.9.0.
-Uses sigaction code and so will break if compiled with C99.
-Use compiler options specified in the Makefile for best results.

 Requires the ncurses development libraries to build.